Leadformance/batMap/docs/example/starter-kit.md

     }

     geolocateOnMap() {
+        if (
+            this.attr.showPosition &&
-        if(this.attr.showPosition && this.userCoordinates.latitude && this.userCoordinates.longitude) {
+            this.userCoordinates.latitude &&
-            this.map.addUserMarker({
+            this.userCoordinates.longitude
+        ) {
+            this.map.addUserMarker(
+                {
                     latitude: parseFloat(this.userCoordinates.latitude),
-                longitude: parseFloat(this.userCoordinates.longitude)
+                    longitude: parseFloat(this.userCoordinates.longitude),
-            }, 'user');
+                },
+                "user"
+            );
         }
     }